GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1DarkBit_1_1TH__Resonance.md

 ---
-title: 'struct Gambit::DarkBit::TH_Resonance'
+title: "struct Gambit::DarkBit::TH_Resonance"
-description: 'A single resonance of a given width at a given energy (both in GeV) '
+description: "A single resonance of a given width at a given energy (both in GeV) "

 ---

-# Gambit::DarkBit::TH_Resonance
+# struct Gambit::DarkBit::TH_Resonance